MJez29/MasseyHacks3/unity3d.md

-## Preliminaries for Intro to Game Dev w/ Unity Lecture
+## Intro to Game Dev w/ Unity Lecture

 For attendees to be able to participate in the lecture, they must have at least Unity 5.3.5.